Sirkles/JoshoEngine-Native/README.md

 ## Roadmap
 * Add support for Android and iOS.
-* Add support PlayStation 4.
-(I already have a development license)
+* Add support PlayStation 4 and PlayStation Vita.
+(I already have the development licenses, I just need dev-kits.)
 * Add more geometry functionality like rectangle rotation and polygons.
 * Add basic physics.
+* Add Sprite Font support.
+* Add GLSL shader support.

 ## License
 **This software library is proprietary and contains confidential information!**